 Sarris Candies - Pittsburgh and its Countryside

-Starting from humble roots in the basement of Frank Sarris’s Canonsburg home, the Sarris Candy Company has been voted by Pittsburgh natives to have the best chocolates in the city.
-From bite-size s’mores candies, to chocolate-shaped bunnies, Sarris Candy creates a wide and creative mix of treats that is sure to impress.
+Starting from humble roots in the basement of Frank Sarris’s Canonsburg home, the Sarris Candies has been voted by Pittsburgh natives to have the best chocolates in the city.
+From bite-size s’mores candies, to chocolate-shaped bunnies, Sarris Candies creates a wide and creative mix of treats that is sure to impress.
 The company also offers treats for every holiday and even allows the customer to customize their own box of chocolates for Valentine’s Day, or any other occasion.

 Anstine’s Candy Box - Dutch Country Roads